 Organic Agriculture and Cooperatives in Cuba

-Estimated cost of $1550 plus airfare (from either Miami or Mexico City) includes dormitory style accommodations and all meals at MLK Center, translation, guide, transportation and a full program of activities.
+Estimated cost of $1,700 includes dormitory style accommodations and all meals at MLK Center, translation, guide, transportation and a full program of activities.
+Airfare is extra.

 Application and non-refundable $100 deposit.
 Full payment due one month before departure.
 Limited scholarships are available.